ahamez/protox/CONTRIBUTING.md

 > [!NOTE]
 >
-> `lefthook` can be used to run these tasks automatically on each commit or push (except for the `muzak` task which takes a long time to run).
+> `lefthook` can be used to run these tasks automatically on each commit or push (except for the `muex` task which takes a long time to run).

 > [!NOTE]
 >